alvaro-j/chat-app-react/README.md

 ### What I learned📝

-- Create a documente in <strong>Firestore</strong>:
+- Create a document in <strong>Firestore</strong>:
 ```js

 ```
 ### Useful resources

-- [Context API](https://www.youtube.com/watch?v=35lXWvCuM8o) - This helped me understand how to use the Context API from React.
+- [Firebase authentication](https://www.youtube.com/watch?v=mEF9WRwYDfY) - This helped me understand how the Firebase authentication works.
 I'd recommend it to anyone who wants to understand this.

 ## Author🙋🏻